khepin/php-grpc-server-notes/README.md

 ## How RoadRunner works

-The Go RoadRunner server will run a couple of PHP workers. .f you've ever built a message queue consumer in PHP, also called queue workers or jobs sometimes, this is the same thing: a long running PHP process waiting to process messages.
+The Go RoadRunner server will run a couple of PHP workers.
+If you've ever built a message queue consumer in PHP, also called queue workers or jobs sometimes, this is the same thing: a long running PHP process waiting to process messages.

 There are 2 distinctions between RoadRunner workers and the ones you might have already built for queues:
 1. The delivery mechanism.